 Have a predetermined meeting spot.
-Adults should discuss plans for the visit with girls and set a place to meet in case the group gets separated.
+Adults should discuss plans for the visit with youth and set a place to meet in case the group gets separated.

 Know where the first aid station is located.
-Ensure the presence of a first aid kit and a first aider with certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of abrapains, and fractures. a current asions, 400 600
+Ensure the presence of a first aid kit and a first aider with a current certificate in first aid, including adult and child CPR or CPR/AED, who is prepared to handle cases of abrasions, sprains, and fractures.